The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 The 9/11 Tribute Museum aims to help visitors understand the events surrounding the largest emergency response and recovery effort in the USA.

-The visitors can see personals stories of the victims displayed at the exhibitions.
+Visitors can see personals stories of the victims displayed at the exhibitions.

 The operating hours are from 10 am to 6 pm.
 The last entry takes place 30 minutes before closing.